MarioAuditore/TDA-for-Travelling-Salesman/README.md

 [`TDA`](TDA) contains notebooks with experiments performed during the research and development of topological features.

-[`data`(data) contains test examples of TSP instances for 10 and 20 nodes.
+[`data`](data) contains test examples of TSP instances for 10 and 20 nodes.
 Basically, these are pickle files with a pre-generated random set of points.

 [`pyconcorde`](pyconcorde) is used to build the Concorde TSP solver with pip.